-- College planning and research
+- Support with college planning and research

 - Assistance with the scholarship search

 - College visits

-- Career exploration
+- Career exploration, and Apprenticeships

+- WANIC and Satellite options

 - Job board postings

-- Summer enrichment postings
+Summer enrichment postings

 WHS has a College & Career Center adjacent to the Main Office.
-Students can access the center before/after school, during Options, or during lunch to browse and check out materials or to do research on a computer.
+Students can access the center before/after school, during Options or lunch to talk with the Counselor or access a computer.